Not sure what to do after you pay off your mortgage?

 5. Contact Your Homeowner’s Insurance Provider

 Now that you don’t have an escrow account anymore, you’ll need to pay your homeowner’s insurance going forward.
-For us, this was an opportunity for us to maximize our travel rewards earnings by putting our annual insurance payment on our credit card instead of paying through escrow.
+For us, this was an opportunity for us to maximize our cashback rewards earnings by putting our annual insurance payment on our credit card instead of paying through escrow.

 Reach out to your homeowner’s insurance provider and let them know that you’ve paid off your mortgage and you’ll be making the payments going forward.